TTArtisan 17mm f/1.8 Air - Real-World Review

 Video & b-roll in downtown Chicago

-A common use case I tested was the 17mm + X-H2S for video while I was out taking stills with the X100VI.
+A common use case I tested was the 17mm + X-H2S for video while I was out doing street photography with the Fujifilm X100VI.

-In those cases, getting b-roll of the day, and capturing footage of my other camera (something only YouTube creators are likely to empathize with) was… surprisingly pleasant.
+In those cases, getting b-roll and capturing footage of my other camera (something other online creators are likely to empathize with) was… surprisingly pleasant.

 Running two cameras at once is unfailingly tedious, but the diminutive size of this lens made it about as painless a process as I’ve yet experienced.